 Problem scenario

 Convention on the International Regulations for Preventing Collisions at Sea (COLREGs) have been developed long before bridge-to-bridge voice communication became available.
-They are supposed to be unambiguous.
-It is the responsibility of all bridge watchkeepers to know how to apply them instinctively, from observation by sight and radar.
-They work effectively when ships in an interaction obey them; they also specifically address circumstances where one ship does not.
+These are supposed to be unambiguous.
+It is the responsibility of all bridge watchkeepers to know how to apply these instinctively, from observation by sight and radar.
+The regulations work effectively when ships in an interaction obey these; the regulations also specifically address circumstances where one ship does not.?watchkeepers or regulations?

-However, as shown in the previous parts, are COLREGs not always sufficient to decide on the right strategy, for example, due to missing information.
+However, as shown in the previous parts, COLREGs are not always sufficient to decide on the right strategy, for example, due to missing information.
 Problems with COLREGs happen already more often due to larger ships, more complex manoeuvers and more traffic.
 In those cases, operators can use the VHF radio for verbal bridge-to-bridge communication.
 Leading here are the Standard Maritime Communication Phrases (SMCP).
 The primary task of these phrases and surrounding protocol is to diminish misunderstanding in safety-related verbal communications.
 Beside this verbal communication, non-verbal communication might be used, such as light signals, sound signals and text messaging.

-Three reasons for safety-related verbal communication are: As the operator you will deviate from the rules, you register deviant behaviour at other ships, or more information is needed to decide on the right strategy.
+Three reasons for safety-related verbal communication are: As the operator you will deviate from the rules, you register deviant behavior at other ships, or more information is needed to decide on the right strategy.
 Communication is often necessary due to the lack of visual information.
 For example, due to bad weather, obstacles like bridges and terminals, or the information received via AIS is not reliable.
 Besides the impact on the information you get

 71